albenakr/first-project-rock-band/README.md

 # The Monkees | Rock Band

-This page was developed as a milestone project for the Code Institute Fullstack Web Development course.
+This page was developed as the first milestone project for the Code Institute Fullstack Web Development course.

 It is meant to showcast the skills learned in the first section of the course - User Centric Frontend Development.

-The webpage is the website for the band 'The Monkees.'
-It aims to showcast the band and their music and ultimately get them hired to play at events.
+The webpage is meant to serve as an official website for the band 'The Monkees.'
+As the overall purpose of this project is educational, I wanted to create a page from scratch without drawing specific design or functionality inspiration from the official website of the band The Monkees or any other pages related to them.

-My idea was to make the page interesting to both
+I developed the design for the page based only on the description of the assignment and the audio and image assets available for this project.
+The assumption was that this would most closely resemble an actual client assignment, in which there won't be any pre-existing websites, and visual designs.

+The overarching idea was the page would be appealing for both existing fans and page visitors, who are only now discovering the band.
+The about section is specifically aimed at anyone wanting an introduction or a reminder into the band's history and members.
+The rest of the page would be for both fans and newcomers, who would like to enjoy the band's music or get a reminder of their most popular albums.

 ## Deployed Site